-This document details best practices to maximize uptime for applications running on ClustrixDB.
+This document details best practices to maximize uptime for applications running on Xpand.
 This covers a wide range of topics, from environmental requirements to change management procedures, all of which ultimately impact the availability of your application.
 Many of these are standard best practices or concepts with which you are likely already familiar.

 Designing for high availability minimizes risk with the following strategies:

 The following best practices maximize high availability on Xpand:

 An operationally mature organization may have as many as four different environments:

 For highest availability, a production environment may contain a pair of identical clusters which replicate in a Master-Master configuration.
 Only one cluster should actively take writes, with the other available for immediate failover (active/passive); alternatively, if there are distinct applications or databases, these may be configured such that one cluster is active for a set of applications, while the other cluster is active for another.
 Having both clusters take writes (active/active) is possible but presents a number of operational challenges (see Master-Master Replication).
 Managing cut-over of application load from one cluster to the other can be handled through the use of an external load balancer, or by reconfiguration of application servers.

 A disaster recovery environment is typically at a geographically distinct location and includes a cluster which replicates from the production environment, along with application servers that are able to provide site functionality (possibly with degraded performance) in case of site-wide failure of the production environment.